mdavids/rfc/content/draft-davids-forsalereg-08.md

 The Dutch registry SIDN offers registrars the option to register a sales landing page via its registrar dashboard following the "fcod=" method.
-When this option is used, a unique code is generated, which can be included in the '\_for-sale' record.
+When this option is used, a unique code is generated, which can be included in the "\_for-sale" record.
 If such a domain name is entered on the domain finder page of SIDN, a 'for sale' button is displayed accordingly.

 A simple demonstration of a validator is present at: